Toyota MR2: Third generation (W30; 1999–2007)

 In addition to the 5-speed manual transmission, a 6-speed manual and 5-speed SMT were made available starting in 2002.
 A form of automated manual transmission, the SMT has no conventional H-pattern shift lever nor clutch pedal.
 The driver shifts gears by tapping the shift lever forward or backward or by pressing steering-wheel-mounted buttons.
 Clutch engagement is automated, and the system modulates the throttle on downshifts, matching engine speed to transmission speed seamlessly.
-The system prioritizes clutch life over shift speed, hence shifts and launches are slower and gentler than those a human driver can perform using a conventional manual transmission, hindering rapid acceleration somewhat.
+The system prioritizes clutch life over shift speed, hence shifts and launches are slower and gentler than those a human driver can perform using a conventional manual transmission, hindering acceleration somewhat.
 Unlike similar systems offered in contemporary sports cars, the SMT lacks a fully automated mode emulating an automatic transmission.
-The SMT automatically shifts to second and then first gear when stopping.
+The SMT automatically shifts to second (in the 6-speed) and then first gear when stopping (5-speed only shifts automatically down to 1st).
 The SMT was a standard feature in the Australian market; however, air conditioning was optional.
+Torsen LSD was also standard on Australian delivered cars.
 After 2003, a 6-speed SMT was an option.
-Cruise control was never offered with the manual transmission but was standard for SMT-equipped cars.
-Some collectors prefer the SMT over the standard 5-speed manual transmission because in top gear the SMT spins at 2,780 rpm instead of 3,000 rpm for the 5-speed manual at – making it slightly quieter and giving better economy, even with the extra weight.
-The drawback to the SMT is slower acceleration and very few technicians actually understand the more complex system.
+Cruise control was never offered with the manual transmission but was standard for SMT-equipped cars (cruise control was not standard in Australia).
+In top gear at 60 mph the SMT spins at 2,780 rpm rather than 3,000 rpm for the 5-speed manual at the same speed – making it slightly quieter and giving better economy, even with the extra weight.
+In Australia, SMT-equipped cars had the same 4.3 short-ratio final-drive as the manual versions in other markets.

 The MR2 Spyder featured a heated glass rear window.
 A hardtop was also available from Toyota in Japan and Europe.
+Cargo volume was extremely limited, with only 0.4 cuft of usable space under the front trunk and an additional 1.5 cuft in an area behind the seats.